waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Navigation Obstacle:** Defeated trainers act as impassable objects.

 ## III.
 AI Observer Critiques & Action Plan
-- **Critique (Turn 15661):** Got stuck in a loop trying to fix navigation agents on Route 6 instead of prioritizing the main quest.
-Wasted time on a low-priority exploration goal.
+- **Critique (Turn 15661):** Wasted time trying to fix navigation agents on Route 6 instead of prioritizing the main quest.
+- **Critique (Turn 15780):** Repeatedly providing incorrect data to agents, wasting time.
+Mindset of abandoning tools instead of refining them is a major strategic flaw.
 - **Action Plan:**
+    1. **IMMEDIATE:** Prioritize accurate data entry for all agent calls.
+Trust the Game State information as the absolute source of truth.
+    2. **IMMEDIATE:** Complete the full exploration of Route 11, defeating all trainers and identifying the eastern blockage.
-    1. **IMMEDIATE:** Abandon tertiary goal of exploring Route 6.
-Prioritize Primary Goal: Obtain Flash.
+    3. **IMMEDIATE:** After Route 11 is clear, proceed with the Primary Goal: Obtain HM05 (Flash).
-    2. **IMMEDIATE:** Stop using navigation agents on Route 6 due to their inability to handle the ledge system.
-Proceed manually.
-    3. **IMMEDIATE:** Proceed south to Vermilion City.

 ## IV.
 Current Actionable Objectives (REVISED)
-- **Primary Goal:** Obtain HM05 (Flash). **Plan:** Travel south through Route 6 to Vermilion City.
-Go east to Route 11 and enter Diglett's Cave.
+- **Primary Goal:** Obtain HM05 (Flash). **Plan:** After clearing Route 11, enter Diglett's Cave.
 Traverse the cave to reach the isolated southern part of Route 2 where the aide with Flash is located.
 - **Secondary Goal:** Acquire a drink for the Saffron City guard. **Plan:** Investigate the Celadon Dept. Store for a drink item (long-term objective).
 - **Tertiary Goal:** Investigate the Machop in Vermilion City. **Plan:** Revisit the Machop after acquiring more badges or completing major story events.